 04 of 10

 The grounds to the national burial ground are open 365 days a year.
 Tours do not operate on Christmas Day, but visitors may explore on foot.
 Print out an interactive map and plan your own walking tour.
-Visit the famous gravesites of notable Americans such as John F. Kennedy and William Howard Taft.
-See dozens of memorials on the property are the Coast Guard Memorial, the Space Shuttle Challenger Memorial, Spanish-American War Memorial, the USS Maine Memorial and many more.Continue to 5 of 10 below.
+Visit the famous gravesites of notable Americans such as Presidents John F. Kennedy and William Howard Taft.
+See dozens of memorials on the property including the Coast Guard Memorial, the Space Shuttle Challenger Memorial, Spanish-American War Memorial, the USS Maine Memorial and many more.Continue to 5 of 10 below.

 05 of 10